leonardomendix/docs/content/en/docs/studio/microflows/_index.md

 3. Open the Studio app where you want to paste the microflow and press <kbd>Ctrl</kbd> +<kbd>V</kbd> or <kbd>Cmd</kbd> +<kbd>V</kbd>.

 Your microflow is pasted.
-For more information on copy/paste function in Studio, see the  section in *General Info*.
+For more information on copy/paste function in Studio, see the [Copy/Paste Pages, Microflows, and Enumerations](/studio/general/#copy-paste-documents) section in *General Info*.

 ### 3.5 Deleting a Microflow {#delete}